-The maximum of these severance benefits payable to Mr. Hole would represent (i) one times his base salary for an Involuntary Termination or one and one-half times his base salary for a Change of Control Termination, plus (ii) any unpaid base salary and any annual incentive compensation to which Mr. Hole is entitled as of his termination, and accrued vacation and sick pay, plus (iii) only in the case of a Change of Control Termination, the average annual incentives he earned during the two years prior to his termination, plus (iv) distribution of unpaid deferred compensation, plus (v) payment of the average of the largest and smallest (excluding from calculation any annual incentive equal to zero) of his last five annual incentives earned prior to his termination, plus (vi) payment of an amount equal to his average annual total compensation for the immediately preceding five years, multiplied by the number of years (full or partial) remaining in the initial employment term that ends on March 31, 2025, if the Involuntary Termination occurs on or before March 31, 2025.
+The maximum of these severance benefits payable to Mr. Hole would represent (i) one times his base salary for an Involuntary Termination or one and one-half times his base salary for a Change of Control Termination, plus (ii) any unpaid base salary and any annual incentive compensation to which Mr. Hole is entitled as of his termination, and accrued vacation and sick pay, plus (iii) only in the case of a Change of Control Termination, the average annual incentives he earned during the two years prior to his termination, plus (iv) distribution of unpaid deferred compensation, plus (v) payment of the average of the largest and smallest (excluding from calculation any annual incentive equal to zero) of his last five annual incentives earned prior to his termination, plus (vi) payment of an amount equal to his average annual total compensation for the immediately preceding five years, multiplied by the number of years (full or partial) remaining in the initial employment term that ends on April 1, 2025, if the Involuntary Termination occurs on or before April 1, 2025.
 In addition, he is entitled to accelerated vesting of unvested restricted stock and continued coverage under the Company's employee group benefit plans for 18 months following an Involuntary Termination, or for two years following a Change of Control Termination.
-Additionally, in the event Mr. Hole is terminated with less than the six months' notice required by his contract, he is entitled to a lump sum payment equal to six months of his annual base salary.
+Additionally, in the event Mr. Hole is terminated by the Company without cause with less than the six months' notice required by his contract, he is entitled to a lump sum payment equal to six months of his annual base salary.
+In addition, in the event of death or long-term disability of Mr. Hole, any restricted stock and stock options scheduled to vest will receive accelerated vesting and become exercisable.